BrianHHough/Blockchain-Developer-Nanodegree-Udacity/02-Blockchain-Fundamentals/PROJECT-Create-Your-Own-Blockchain/README.md

 Are some of the most important components in the Blockchain Framework that you will need to describe and also why not?
 Implement too.

-In this project you will have a boilerplate code with a REST Api already setup to expose some of the functionalities you will implement in your private blockchain.
+In this project you will have a boilerplate code with a REST API already setup to expose some of the functionalities you will implement in your private blockchain.

+## The tools and technologies I used to create my private blockchain:
+- Languages: `Node.js` and `JavaScript`
+- IDE: Visual Studio Code
+- Libraries and npm modules used:
+    - "bitcoinjs-lib": "^4.0.3",
+    - "bitcoinjs-message": "^2.0.0",
+    - "body-parser": "^1.18.3",
+    - "crypto-js": "^3.1.9-1",
+    - "express": "^4.16.4",
+    - "hex2ascii": "0.0.3",
+    - "morgan": "^1.9.1"

+## What the Libraries Do:
+- `bitcoinjs-lib` and `bitcoinjs-message` helps verify wallet address ownership and signatures.
+- `express` is a node framework used to create The REST API.
+- `body-parser` is a middleware module for Express and helps to read the json data submitted in a POST request.
+- `crypto-js` contains some of the most important cryptographic methods and helps create the block hash.
+- `hex2ascii` helps decode the data saved in the body of a Block.

 ## What problem will you solve implementing this private Blockchain application?